Why Consumers Are Abandoning Their Carts

 Cart abandonment is one of the many things keeping e-commerce business owners up at night.
 Why are consumers so indecisive?
 More times than not, it has nothing to do with available products.
 Cart abandonment is a big issue for all e-sellers.
 If a client has already made it to the cart and added items they like, then the products are not the issue.
 Here are the most common reasons consumers abandon their carts.

 Hidden Shipping Costs

 56% of shoppers abandon carts due to hidden costs.
 This is the number one reason why consumers abandon their carts.
+According to Forbes, shipping costs are becoming too much to bear for some customers; in fact, they account for 28% of abandoned carts.
 The best way to get rid of this problem is to be upfront about your shipping costs.
 Ensure you have an easy-to-follow shipping policy and continually update it to adapt to shipping changes with the carriers you use.
 Not sure how important free shipping is?
 Check this out.

 Although most consumers understand some unforeseen costs, additional incidental charges such as service fees, credit card fees, shipping insurance, and taxes are a HUGE deterrent that causes consumers to abandon their carts.
 Companies generally have these costs automatically added to the cart balance, making it difficult for customers to figure out why the final balance is.
 It is essential to itemize all added expenses at the beginning of the checkout process instead of adding them in at the end.
 It is best to be transparent about including these extra fees in your shipping policy.
 The key focus should be removing the "unexpected."